 Our colleague Brienne Wiersema shared insights into the concept of sustainability assessment in research projects that deal with low technology readiness levels and the thought process behind the development of the Eco-design tool.
 The presentation focussed on the challenges faced by the consortium and the lessons learned during the project.

 As well as the presentation, Ecomatters helped man the DECOAT booth in the exhibition hall.
-Here we had the opportunity to demonstrate some of the outcomes of the DECOAT project, and discuss its progress and our role in it with interested industry experts.
+Here we had the opportunity to demonstrate some of the outcomes of the DECOAT project and discuss its progress and our role in it with interested industry experts.
 In addition to the Eco-design tool, Ecomatters is completing a Life Cycle Assessment of the DECOAT debonding technologies to provide insight into the environmental impact of the project.

 If you’re interested in learning more about the DECOAT project, you can visit the project website here.
-We also anticipate that the Eco-design tool will become available for use within the coming months, so keep an eye on our newsletter to find out when the tool is published.

 Update: The Eco-design tool is now online!